coldnebo/condi/README.md

 * Placing predicates in the Controller allows them to orchestrate multiple Models without breaking encapsulation between Models.
 The Controller is arguably a better place to define such predicates from an MVC perspective.

-* Condi makes it simple to define predicates and synonyms in the Controller and call them from the view without cluttering the helper namespace and creating a maze of unique names for every action.
+* Condi makes it simple to define predicates and synonyms in the Controller and call them from the view without cluttering the helper namespace and creating a maze of unique helper names that are coupled to some action contexts and not others.
 Condi is more flexible.

 * Another advantage of the predicate being defined dynamically on the Controller is that the predicate can never be inadvertently called as an action itself.
 Condi offers better encapsulation of state.